 At weddings, cocktails and beer flow like a jet stream of liquid destabilizer.
-Any person who enters the stream risks being baptized in the drink – sometimes literally, like in this story.
+Any person who enters the stream risks being baptized in the drink – sometimes literally.

 Last September, after months of Covid sparked delays, my cousin and his fiancée were belatedly able to marry.
 They mailed invitations, guests flew in, and we all convened on a 115-foot boat in the Newport Beach harbor.